Want to learn more about Treatment - treat mealybugs

 HOW CAN I PREVENT THIS IN THE FUTURE?

-The best way to avoid a repeat Mealybug infestation is to act preventatively.
+The best way to avoid a Mealybug infestation is to act preventatively.
 Always examine plants before bringing them home.
 Monitor your plant’s health and check it regularly for early symptoms.
 Periodic visual inspections are important as these pests like to hide in the small folds and crevices of your plant.
-Mealybugs also like soft, new growth as well as weak plants so it’s important to avoid overwatering or overfertilizing your plant.
-Planta’s care schedules can help you with this.
+Mealybugs also like soft, new growth as well as weak plants.

 QUESTIONS ABOUT MEALYBUGS

 HOW BIG ARE THEY?
-Mealybugs are relatively small - between 1/20 to 1/5 of an inch (1 - 4 mm) long with soft, waxy bodies.
-Male mealybugs look quite different to females: they have wings but are usually only seen around heavily infested house plants.
+Adult Mealybugs are relatively small - between 1/20 to 1/5 of an inch (1 - 4 mm) long with soft, waxy bodies.
+The male mealybug looks quite different compared to the females: they have wings but are usually only seen around heavily infested house plants.
 The males don't feed on your plant so you don't need to worry about them.

 ARE MY PLANTS AT RISK?
-Mealybugs thrive in warm, moist climates, but can show up in any region.
-They especially love greenhouses, so if your plants are kept in these conditions it may be worth keeping an eye on them.
 They attack a wide range of different houseplants, so it’s a good idea to quarantine newly-purchased plants if possible to avoid introducing them into your collection.